training course T&Cs

 - DPAS is required to provide the BCS feedback from delegates regarding courses they have attended.
 Delegates receive a feedback form at the end of their course, which enables DPAS to fulfil its obligation to the BCS, and also allows DPAS to improve the quality of its training services.
 DPAS is grateful to all delegates that complete these forms, including giving your name to enable your comments to be used.

-- The BCS share your exam results (marks only) with DPAS as DPAS is the Accredited Training Provider (ATP).
+- The BCS share your exam results (pass/fail only) with DPAS as DPAS is the Accredited Training Provider (ATP).
 This benefits DPAS in a number of ways:

 - It enables DPAS to monitor the success of its training

 - It helps DPAS to improve the service DPAS offers you

 - It allows DPAS to maintain a record of exam results for its delegates